 heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 high levels of calcium in your blood--nausea, vomiting, constipation, increased thirst or urination, muscle weakness, bone pain, confusion, lack of energy or tired feeling;

 signs of a stroke--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance; or

 signs of a blood clot in the lung--chest pain, sudden cough, wheezing, rapid breathing, coughing up blood.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Fareston (toremifene)?

 Many drugs can interact with toremifene.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with toremifene, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 anagrelide, imatinib, methadone, nefazodone, ondansetron, St. John's wort, warfarin (Coumadin, Jantoven);